SoujanyaSR/Approximate-Multiplier-6x6/README.md

 # Approximate-Multiplier-6x6

 - Approximate compressors and multiplier is designed based on the algorithm proposed in [1]
+- Dadda 6x6 is used as the benchmark multiplier

+### Dot tree diagrams

   ![](/approx.PNG)

-- Dadda 6x6 is used as the benchmark multiplier
   ![](/dadda.PNG)